BappaMorya/play-tech-demo/README.md

 Deployment
 -----------
-Heroku is used as a PaaS vendor to deplo this application.
+Heroku is used as a PaaS vendor to deploy this application.
 Heroku config variables are used to configure and use App ID and App Secret for Facebook application.